 The topmost Inspector section contains the basic settings for the selected MIDI track.
 These are settings that either affect the basic functionality for the track (mute, solo, enable record, etc.) or send out additional MIDI data to the connected devices (program change, volume, etc.).
-The section contains all settings in the Track list (see page 87), with a few additional parameters:
+The section contains all settings in the Track list (see page 85), with a few additional parameters:

 Parameter Description Track name field Click to rename the track.
 Mute/Solo buttons Mutes or solos the MIDI track.
-Read/Write buttons Used for automating the track settings - see page 296.
+Read/Write buttons Used for automating the track settings - see page 288.
 Input transformer button Opens the Input Transformer dialog, allowing you to transform incoming MIDI events in real time.
-See page 631.
+See the separate document "MIDI devices and features".
 Record enable button Activate this to make the track ready for recording.
 Monitor button When this is activated (and MIDI Thru Active is on in the Preferences-MIDI dialog), incoming MIDI will be routed to the selected MIDI output.
-Toggle Timebase button Switches between musical (tempo related) and linear (time related) time base for the track.
-See page 113.
+Toggle Timebase button Switches between musical (tempo related) and linear (time re- lated) time base for the track.
+See page 111.
 Lock button Activating this disables all editing of all events on the track.
-Edit button This opens the channel settings window for the track (a window showing a channel strip with volume fader and other controls, along with effect settings - see page 225).
+Edit button This opens the channel settings window for the track (a window showing a channel strip with volume fader and other controls, along with effect settings - see page 219).

 Parameter Description Volume Use this to adjust the level for the track.
 Changing this setting will move the track's fader in the Mixer window, and vice versa.
-See page 202 for more about setting levels.
+See page 196 for more about setting levels.
 Pan Use this to adjust the panning of the track.
 Delay This adjusts the playback timing of the MIDI track.
 Positive values delay the playback while negative values cause the track to play earlier.
 The values are set in milliseconds.
-In/Out/Chn pop-ups This is where you select MIDI input, MIDI output and MIDI channel for the track.
-Edit VST Instrument button If the MIDI track is routed to a VST instrument, clicking this button opens the control panel for the VST instrument.
-Bnk/Prg/Programs Allows you to select sounds by sending MIDI Bank Select and Program Change messages (see below) Map pop-up Allows you to select a drum map for the track - see page 573.
+In/Out/Chn pop-ups This is where you select MIDI input, MIDI output and MIDI chan- nel for the track.
+Edit VST Instrument button If the MIDI track is routed to a VST instrument, clicking this but- ton opens the control panel for the VST instrument.
+Bnk/Prg/Programs Allows you to select sounds by sending MIDI Bank Select and Program Change messages (see below) Мар рор-ир Allows you to select a drum map for the track - see page 570.